Sermon: What Is Prayer?

 In other words, all we have to do is work on ourselves.
 If we work on ourselves, then the projection of the self, the spirit that will be going out from us, will be right.
 And it will have the right kind of impact.

-God intends that prayer be an act of a free moral agent who consciously chooses to fellowship with God for the development of their relationship and the completion of his person.
+God intends that prayer be an act of a free moral agent who consciously chooses to fellowship with God for the development of their relationship and the completion of his purpose.

 I may have seemed to have gone about this in a round-about way to reach this point.
 But do you ever think consciously that when you pray you are in the presence of God and He has the opportunity to rub off on you?